gohugoio/hugo/content/en/contribute/documentation.md

 : (`string`) The file name to display.

 lang
 : (`string`) The code language.
 If you do not provide a `lang` argument, the code language is determined by the file extension.
-If the file extension is "html", sets the code language to `go-html-template`.
+If the file extension is `html`, sets the code language to `go-html-template`.
 Default is `text`.

 ### code-toggle